Report on a Threatened Species:

 263

-In this younger population, the number of patches has increased by about 20% while the number of stems has increased by about 150%.
+In this younger population, the number of patches has increased by about 20% while the number of flowering stems has increased by about 150%.
 Here the plants were predominantly growing with wet-mesic associates like cardinal flower, boneset, brome sedge, and swamp goldenrod.

 The third transect is an impressive 475 meters long, about a third of a mile.
 It’s wilder and woolier, darker, less-restored than the others, following a brook that sometimes has no channel, as it braids itself and changes courses.
 This long transect produced many surprises, which may appear in a future post, but the trend again was dramatically upward.